-- Get a Voter Registration Mail Application form from York County Department of Elections and Voter Registration, the state or federal government.
+B. Get a Voter Registration Mail Application Form from York County Department of Elections and Voter Registration, the state or federal government.
 The Secretary of the Commonwealth and all county election offices supply Voter Registration Mail Applications to all persons and organizations who request them, including candidates, political parties and political bodies and other federal, state and municipal offices.

-- Download the Voter Registration Application. print, complete, sign and deliver to the York County Department of Elections & Voter Registration by mail or in person.
-Download the English version by clicking here.
-The Spanish version is here.
+2. Next, you must print, complete, sign and deliver your form to the York County Department of Elections & Voter Registration by mail or in person at 28.
+E. Market St. in York City.

 You can register to vote at a PA Department of Transportation photo license center when you obtain or update your driver's license.

 In addition to PennDOT, you can register to vote at many other state government offices, including:

 - State offices that provide public assistance and services to persons with disabilities